-Nonetheless, when, in my 25 years of age, I started systematic lessons in painting for adults with a professional artist, Panagiotis Belntekos, I felt that this course had more truth and essence for me than anything else.
+Nonetheless, when, in my 25 years of age, I started systematic lessons in painting for adults with a professional artist, Panagiotis Belntekos, I felt that this path had more truth and essence for me than anything else.
 And I finally had the support I needed to follow it –because the exams for the Athens School of Fine Arts were not at all easy.
 The two summers I spent preparing for the exams, instead of taking some carefree vacations, were just the beginning of my trials.

 In the subsequent years I was following a full educational program at the School of Fine Arts, while in parallel I continued to work and to travel as before.
 When I graduated as a painter, I had a permanent post at the N.T.U.A., with steady working hours –and my painting was cramped in the hours that were leftover.
 I felt all the more thirsty for creativity and all the more divided when I wasn’t following it.
 The M.Sc. that I started at the School of Architecture of N.T.U.A., taking an educational leave, was the first way out to more creativity and nourishment for my spirit.
 When, after some more years of working in a totally dry post I didn’t manage to take an educational leave to work on my Ph.D. thesis in Art History, it was time for me to quit my job.

 In Greece of 2007 it was not possible to make a living as a new artist, let alone the years of the financial crisis that followed.
 I started to give painting lessons to groups of children and in parallel I had a scholarship for my Ph.D. thesis on the oeuvre of the Dutch painter Vermeer.
-My students were and are a school of life for me.
+My students were a school of life for me.
 The hours that I have spent with them are hours of creativity, inspiration and joy –but also of continuous challenges, because every young soul has its own way of understanding, learning and expression, its own peculiarities, and needs a different way of communication and approach.

 Having completed my Ph.D. thesis, I feel the need to share knowledge at a different level also, bringing adults into more profound contact with the world of inspiration and creativity through lectures on the oeuvre of great artists.
 But also through writing a novel concerning the last years of Vermeer, which I hope will be published soon.